 What to Do If You Suspect You’ve Been Injured by Zantac or Generic Ranitidine

 As mentioned above, you should always consult your doctor about any health concerns you have, whether you’ve taken a recalled medication or not.
-However, because liver damage and cancer can stem from taking contaminated Zantac or OTC ranitidine, it is imperative that you be examined by your doctor if you’ve regularly used this medicine.
+And if you’ve been diagnosed with cancer, talk to your doctor about potential causes.

 Because your cancer may have stemmed from taking contaminated Zantac or OTC ranitidine, it is imperative that you also talk with a personal injury attorney.
 If you or a loved one have taken any recalled drugs and later experienced significant illness, injury, or even death, you may be entitled to compensation.

 Call an experienced and compassionate personal injury lawyer who understands what it takes to fight and win against the drug companies.
 Here at Westmoreland Injury Lawyers, we are that personal injury resource for Greensburg and Western PA.
 Contact us now for your complimentary case review.